n00dbeaverstudios/n00dFootsteps/README.md

 # n00dFootsteps
-n00dFootsteps 2.0 is a free an open source Unreal Engine plugin so you may have the all important footsteps mechanics up and running in a project in a matter of minutes.
-Network replicated and optimised to use minimal bandwidth as possible.
+n00dFootsteps 2.0 is a free an open source Unreal Engine plugin so you may have the all important replicated footsteps mechanics up and running in a project in a matter of minutes.

 ### Directions